 Though the director turned him down because he was too young (yup, you read that right), he ended up getting the part when Sidney Poitier turned it down and told the director to “Go with the kid.”

-Before Morgan Freeman had his stardom, he had many previous jobs that allowed him to building on his skills.
+Before Morgan Freeman had his stardom, he had many previous jobs that allowed him to build on his skills.
 He never gave up on doing what he loved.
-He had a vision, dedication and persistence regardless of what naysayers thought.
+He had a vision, dedication, and persistence regardless of what naysayers thought.

 Solve Someone’s Problem

 Say you’re not striving to be a dancer or to do something in the entertainment industry, but you want to start a business or get to the top in your career.
 What’s the best way to go about it?